 These cliques have their own leaders and hierarchies.
 Most cliques have a “primera palabra” and “segunda palabra,” in reference to first and second-in-command.
 Some cliques are transnational; some fight with others and have more violent reputations.
 Some cliques control smaller cliques in a given region.
 They also have treasurers and other small functionary positions.

 Numbers vary, but the US Southern Command says there are as many as 70,000 gang members in the Northern Triangle.
-The proliferation of gangs has accompanied a spike in murder rates.
+The proliferation of gangs has accompanied a rise in murder rates.

 Of these gangs, the MS13 is the largest in the region.
-Central American immigration to other parts of the United States, such as New York City and the Washington D.C. area, helped foster the spread of the MS13 within the US as well.
-MS13’s links to illegal human trafficking from Central America has helped solidify the gang’s place in Mexico’s crowded criminal landscape, especially in the southern border region.
+Central American immigration to other parts of the United States, such as New York City and the Washington, DC area, helped foster the spread of the MS13 within the United States as well.
+The gang has also begun to appear in parts of Europe, most notably Spain and Italy.

 Allies and Enemies

-The MS13 is enemies with the Barrio 18, another street gang with an extensive presence in Central America, Mexico, and the United States.
-There has also been evidence of the MS13 forming alliances -- or acting as subcontractors -- for Mexican cartels, such as the Zetas, to move drugs or carry out assassinations.
+The MS13 is enemies with the Barrio 18, another street gang with an extensive presence in Central America, Mexico and the United States.
+In recent years, the gang has sought to expand its political connections.

-The long-term effects of the gang truce in El Salvador remain to be seen, but it appears the MS13 are as strong as ever, and will remain an immese source of citizen insecurity and a potent force to be reckoned with for Central American governments.
+The long-term effects of the gang truce in El Salvador continue to unfold, but it appears the MS13 is as strong as ever, and will remain an immense source of citizen insecurity and a potent force.